Plain English Breakdown

 Terms To Know

-- Fidelity bond
+- Fidelity Bond

-- An insurance policy that protects an organization from losses due to theft or dishonesty by its employees.
+- An insurance policy that protects an organization from financial losses due to theft or dishonesty by its employees.

-- Homeowners' association (HOA)
+- Homeowners' Association (HOA)

 Limits and Unknowns